Eilodon/Alarm1/README.md

 * Voice dictation to turn speech into notes.
 * Text‑to‑speech playback for notes.
 * Chat with Gemini for analysis or conversational replies.
+* Backup and restore encrypted notes with an optional password.

 ## Firebase Configuration